DTStack/chunjun-web/docs/chunjunDocs/connectors/mysql/mysql-source.md

     - Required: false
     - Type: String
     - Default: null

+- **scan.order-by.column**
+  -Definition：Sort field,used to concatenate the ORDER BY statement in the SQL statement
+  - Required：false
+  - Type：String
+  - Attention: Does not take effect in incremental mode,Always use increColumn for ORDER BY in incremental mode
+  - Default：null

 - **scan.start-location**
     - Definition: The start position of the increment field, if not specified, all will be synchronized first, and then